Can I get broadband without a phone line?

 You still have to pay inclusive line rental even without a phone attached

-Virgin Media’s fibre optic broadband without phone service starts from £32.25 per month for unlimited usage and download speeds up to 50Mbps on a 12-month contract.
-If you take the same broadband package with a phone line, you wil pay an extra few quid per month.
+Virgin Media’s fibre optic broadband without phone service starts from £32.25 per month for unlimited usage and download speeds up to 100Mb on a 12-month contract.
+If you take the same broadband package with a phone line, you will pay 25 pence less per month.
+Strange, but true.

 Gigaclear and Hyperoptic also provide broadband without a phone line